medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/4-data-validation.md

 ### Motivation
 Data consumers can define their requirements.
 This requirement allows them to define the format of the data they want.
-DEP supports `JSON schema` to define these requirements.
+DEP supports `JSON schema` and `Presentation Definition` for data consumers to define these requirements.
-Oracle can verify the requirements of data consumers according to this JSON schema specification.
+Oracle can verify data submitted by providers according to the requirements that data consumers defined.
 Oracle issues a certificate upon successful verification, which can be verified by Panacea.

 ### Definitions